 In other ways, some things never change, though I hope they will.
 I still feel like I work hard at the things that I do and see very little difference for all of the hard work.
 I still wish that I was more talented at the things that I'm passionate about.
 I still desperately desire a family of my own.
 Only now, I sometimes feel like a failure and a disappointment because my mom never got to see me accomplish my dreams or find my greatest desires.
 My head knows that this is a lie, but my heart is cruel.
 This is the first time I've actually shared these thoughts- the ones where I feel like I let my mother down because I wasn't able to give her the grandchildren she wanted more than anything.
 Because I never got to prove to her that my dreams really could come true.
 Because I never got to take her to the places she wanted to see.
 And I never really got to take care of her instead of her taking care of me.

+These thoughts have the potential to overtake me, to drown me.
+The only thing I can do is keep clinging to my life raft and hope that the storm will calm down soon so I have a chance to swim back to solid ground.
 There is hope in knowing that ten years ago, the person I was could not have survived this storm.
 The person I was ten years ago didn't have a life raft to cling to- the person I was ten years ago did not have Jesus.
 That is hope.